danieldiamond/gitlab-analytics/README.md

 5. Run the image with `docker run -p 80:8088 bizops`.
 6. Go to [http://localhost](http://localhost) and log in using the credentials you entered in step 2.

-### TODOS:

-- Mount volumes to persist postgres data.
-- Exclude sample data dashboards from the setup.py file.
-- Add some singer data pipes to populate the database with some useful data.
-- Build a superset "slice" and put it in a dashboard.
-- Better secret management.

 ### License